LGUG2Z/komorebi/README.md

 - [x] Resize window container in direction
 - [ ] Resize child window containers by split ratio
 - [x] Quicksave and quickload layouts with resize dimensions
+- [x] Save and load layouts with resize dimensions to/from specific files
 - [x] Mouse drag to swap window container position
 - [x] Mouse drag to resize window container
 - [x] Configurable workspace and container gaps